mariusbalcytis/webpack-bundle/README.md

 entry points, aliases, environment and additional parameters.
 2. Lets you define custom entry point providers if you don't use twig or include scripts in any other way.
 3. Works with images and css/less/sass files out-of-the-box, if needed.
+4. Supports both Webpack 2 (by default) and Webpack 1.

 Look at [Symfony, Webpack and AngularJS Single Page Application Demo](https://github.com/mariusbalcytis/symfony-webpack-angular-demo) for usage examples.